Changxiang-Mao/PIC-1D/README.md

 $$m_p=1.672621637\times10^{-24}{\rm g}$$

+## 0.4 Plasma units

+Mass in unit of

 # 1. Basic equations
 Low index $i$ denotes number nodes and low index $p$ denotes number of particles.
 The number of nodes is $N_x$.
 ## 1.1 Gather